Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-It's sometimes difficult to prove who is at fault for slip and fall accidents.
-Thousands of people each year are injured from slipping and falling on floors, stairs, or other surfaces that have become slick or dangerous.
-Nevertheless, it can be difficult to prove that the owner of the property is responsible for a slip and fall accident.
+It's sometimes difficult to prove who is at fault for slip-and-fall accidents.
+Thousands of people each year are injured from slipping and falling.
+Premises liability can arise from falls on wet floors, potholes, or stairs.
+A fall claim can also result from surfaces that have become slick or dangerous.

 Could the Property Owner Have Prevented the Accident?